cormas/cormas/CONTRIBUTING.md

 Go to Cormas github's repository and click on the fork button on the top right.
 Yes, this means that you'll need a github account to contribute to Cormas, yes.

 ## Load last dev version of Cormas
-In a fresh Pharo 6.1 image, load last development version of Cormas :
+In your Pharo 6.1 image, load now the last development version of Cormas :

 ```Smalltalk
 Metacello new